Let us take a look at colour theory, how colours work and how we classify them.

 In our current situation the most important factor is how we classify colours, or let’s say colour families.
 Bordeaux and Crimson, both belong to the family of red for example.

-Another way of managing colours is the difference between the additive colour scheme and the subtractive colour scheme.
+Another way of managing colours is the difference between the additive and the subtractive colour scheme.
 Additive means the colours of light which – all mixed together create white light.

 In contrast to the additive colour stands the subtractive colour that we experience in pigments and painted objects.
-If we mix all primary subtractive colours together, we end up with black.
+If we mix all primary subtractive colours together, we end up with black (well, rather grey).
 Here as well, I will talk about that later.

 Red is the dynamic hue, that symbolises passion, love and lust, but also blood, war and anger.